nickclaw/alexa-ability/README.md

 ##### `request.say([type, ] value) -> request`
 Indicate the speech to return to the user.
 Type can be `"text"` or `"ssml"`.
-If you omit the type argument, the value will be assumed to `"text"` if a string, or `"ssml"` if an [alexa-ssml](https://github.com/nickclaw/alexa-ssml) object.
+If you omit the type, it will assumed to be `"text"`.

 ##### `request.show(title, content) -> request`
 Indicate the title and content to display as a card on the Alexa app.